cortex-js/compute-engine/src/docs/guide-expressions.md

 // ➔ ["Add", 3, "x", "y"]
 ```

-If using MathLive, you can directly obtain an expression representing the
+**To get a Boxed Expression representing the content of a MathLive mathfield**
-content of a mathfield using the `expression` property:
+usethe `mf.expression` property:

 ```js
 const mf = document.getElementById('input');